tatitati/oauth_play/README.md

 ### Fix:
-- Third repository has to save an Aggregate, no a persistent model :fire::fire:
+-[x] ~Third repository has to save an Aggregate, no a persistent model~

 ### with scala
 - [ ] Investigate default values in case classes.
 Behaviour is not as I was expecting